 - 17.1 When a team has completed five or fewer races, a boat's regatta score will be the total of its race scores.
 When a team has completed six or more races, a team's series score will be the total of her race scores excluding the worst score.
 This changes RRS A2.
-The Low Point Scoring System of Appendix A will apply. - 17.2 One (1) completed race by a class will constitute a regatta for that class.
+The Low Point Scoring System of Appendix A will apply. - 17.2 One (1) completed race will constitute a regatta for a class.

-18. SAFETY REGULATIONS [DP] [NP]
+18. SAFETY REGULATIONS

-A boat that withdraws from a race shall notify the Race Committee as soon as practical.
+A boat that withdraws from a race shall notify the Race Committee as soon as practicable.